josevcm/nfc-laboratory/README.md

 ## Releases

-Precompiled installer for x86 64 bit can be found in repository, check this MD5 first! cf088515b4321b9c10d9d5d37bfebbc8
+Precompiled installer for x86 64 bit can be found in repository